Braces of Perfect Matching Width 2: Perfect matching width, tight cuts and matching minors

-In order to establish a basic toolkit, in this section we present a relation between the perfect matching width of $G$ and the perfect matching width of its matching minors.
-We eventually prove two statements.
-First, that the perfect matching width of a brick or brace of a matching covered graph $G$ is at most twice the \PM-width of $G$ itself, and second the same bound on the perfect matching widths of the matching minors of $G$.
+In order to establish a basic toolkit, in this subsection we present how the perfect matching width of $G$ relates to the perfect matching width of its matching minors.
+We establish that the bricks and braces of $G$ yield an upper bound on the perfect matching width of $G$ itself.
+This connection reduces the problem of finding a (close to optimal) perfect matching decomposition of $G$ to finding appropriate decompositions for its bricks and braces.

-But before we get to this, we want to establish another connection between the \PM-width of $G$ and the \PM-widths of its bricks and braces.
-This connection reduces the problem of finding a (close to optimal) \PM-decomposition of $G$ to finding appropriate decompositions for its bricks and braces.
-Surprisingly, the \PM-widths of the bricks and braces of $G$ also yield an upper bound on the \PM-width of $G$ itself.